Weber Rotisserie for the 57cm Kettle BBQ

 - Chicken Doner Kebab (Kellybab): This is an absolute revelation!
 I have cooked this numerous times this year and it never fails to hit the spot.
 My family love it, guests (new and old) love it.
 Also, when you see other BBQ’ers talk about this recipe they rave about it.
-This recipe is from @dreamingOftgl and you can find the kebab recipe here.
+Please message me if you would like the recipe.

 - Spitroast Chicken: This has also developed into a firm family favourite.
 Apply your favorite rub, skewer the chicken, pop it on the BBQ and a short time later you will be enjoying smokey, succulent, flavoursome chicken.

 - BBQ Beef Topside: Another firm favorite for a Sunday lunch or dinner is beef.
 It is really easy to cook the meat using the rotisserie and control whether to serve your meat from rare to well done.

 - Suckling Pig: With the addition of some U-bolts to help hold the pig in place you can easily cook a suckling pig on the rotisserie.
 Cooked right you will end up with a really nice crackling all over with lovely tasting meat from the pig.
 I purchased mine from http://www.sucklingpigsonline.co.uk/ – quick delivery and tasted great.